Verisign: 2001: Code signing certificate mistake

 In January 2001, Verisign mistakenly issued two Class 3 code signing certificates to an individual claiming to be an employee of Microsoft.
 The mistake was not discovered and the certificates were not revoked until two weeks later during a routine audit.
 Because Verisign code-signing certificates do not specify a Certificate Revocation List Distribution Point, there was no way for them to be automatically detected as having been revoked, placing Microsoft's customers at risk.
 Microsoft had to later release a special security patch in order to revoke the certificates and mark them as being fraudulent.

-2002: Domain transfer law suit
+2002: Domain transfer lawsuit

 In 2002, Verisign was sued for domain slamming – transferring domains from other registrars to themselves by making the registrants believe they were merely renewing their domain name.
 Although they were found not to have broken the law, they were barred from suggesting that a domain was about to expire or claim that a transfer was actually a renewal.